taylorwatsonb/calmingcycles/README.md

 1. View on OpenProcessing:
    - Visit the OpenProcessing website and search for the sketch titled "Calming Cycles."

-2. Run Locally:**
+2. Run Locally:
-   - Ensure you have a local server set up to run p5.js sketches, or use an editor like p5.js Web Editor.
+   - Ensure you have a local server to run p5.js sketches or use an editor like p5.js Web Editor.
    - Download the sketch files from OpenProcessing.
    - Open the files in your p5.js environment.

 ## Usage

-- Run the Sketch:** Start the animation in your p5.js environment or view it on OpenProcessing.
+- Run the Sketch: Start the animation in your p5.js environment or view it on OpenProcessing.
-- Breathing Synchronization:** Follow the on-screen prompts to inhale and exhale in time with the pulsing circles.
+- Breathing Synchronization: Follow the on-screen prompts to inhale and exhale in time with the pulsing circles.
 - Relaxation:** Allow the gentle rotation and color changes to guide you into a relaxed state.

 ## Features

-- Pulsing Circles:** Light blue and red circles pulse in a rhythm designed to synchronize with your breathing.
+- Pulsing Circles: Light blue and red circles pulse in a rhythm designed to synchronize with your breathing.
-- Yin-Yang Inspiration:** The animation is inspired by the yin-yang symbol, representing balance and harmony.
+- Yin-Yang Inspiration: The animation is inspired by the yin-yang symbol, representing balance and harmony.
-- On-Screen Prompts:** Visual cues help guide your breathing pattern for optimal relaxation.
+- On-Screen Prompts: Visual cues help guide your breathing pattern for optimal relaxation.

 ## Dependencies